Time for Class 4

 cmo-time-c4-2

-This format is often used to tell time on regular clocks and watches.
-To tell time in the 12-hour format, we use numbers from 1 to 12 followed by "AM" or "PM" to show whether it is morning, afternoon, evening or night.
+This format is commonly used to display time on regular clocks and watches.
+To determine the time in the 12-hour system, we use digits 1-12 followed by "AM" or "PM" to indicate whether it is morning, afternoon, evening, or night.

 24-Hour Format: